 Kirstine Postma has trained and practiced extensively in the UK.
-She works with adults and older teens, providing therapy for: stress, anxiety, mood disorders, abuse, PTSD, eating disorders, self-harming behaviors and personality disorders.
+For adults and older teens she provides therapy for: stress, anxiety, mood disorders, abuse, PTSD, eating disorders, self-harming behaviors and personality disorders.

 Her clinical work integrates compassionate assessment with choosing the best approach for each unique situation.

-Kirstine works with people who have experienced abuse, as children or as adults, and struggle to overcome the distress triggered by those memories.
-She offers skills training to help those who self-harm to develop more effective strategies for relief from distress and teaches mindfulness skills to achieve greater self-awareness and peace.
+Kirstine works with people who have experienced abuse and struggle to overcome the distress triggered by those memories.
+She offers skills training to help those who self-harm to develop more effective strategies for relief from distress and teaches Mindfulness skills to achieve greater self-awareness and peace.

 Kirstine has specialized training in CBT, DBT (for borderline personality and self-harming problems), EMDR (for trauma), Mindfulness-Based Stress Reduction (MBSR) – and other evidence based therapies.